Material-Blazor/Material.Blazor/BlazorMdc/Components/TextArea/MTTextArea.razor.md

 ### Summary

 A [Material Text Field](https://material.io/develop/web/components/input-controls/text-field/) expressed as a text area.
-Implements the full width variety, but still needs to disable floating labels in this instance to follow MT guidelines - indeed full width fields with a floating label render poorly.

 ### Details

-- xxx
+- Similar to [MTTextField](xref:C.MTTextField), bit lacking prefix, suffix or leading and trailing icons;
+- Can set the initial number of rows and columns to display.

 &nbsp;